UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 In this case the operand of the additions are identical.
 Ideally this would generate as `temp = x+3; result = temp*temp;` rather than computing X+3 twice.
-This isn't something that InstructionBuilder can do.
+This isn't something that InstructionBuilder alone can do.
 Ultimately this requires two distinct transformations:
   1. Re-association of expressions to make the additions lexically identical (e.g. recognize that x+3 == 3+x )
   1. Common Subexpression Elimination to remove the redundant add instruction.